David Soren (animator): Early life and career

 Soren was born in Toronto, Canada, was raised in Hamilton, and graduated from Sheridan College.
 His final student project, an animated short film, Mr. Lucky, received many accolades, and was accepted into competition for the 1997 Academy Award.
 Before joining DreamWorks Animation, he worked at Toronto-based Nelvana as an animator and storyboard artist.

 At DreamWorks, he worked as a story artist on Chicken Run, Shrek and Over the Hedge, and as head of story on Shark Tale.
 In 2009, he directed and wrote his first film, a TV Christmas special, Merry Madagascar, followed by a 2013 TV Valentine's Day special, Madly Madagascar, also written and directed by Soren.

 Soren made his feature directorial debut in 2013, directing Turbo.
 It received mixed-to-positive reviews which won him an Annie Award for Directing in a Feature Production.
 He was also the creative consultant on its television series, Turbo Fast.

-He voiced the muscle-sized baby Jimbo in The Boss Baby and directed his second feature film Captain Underpants: The First Epic Movie and voiced Tommy which is based on Dav Pilkey's comic books Captain Underpants, which the movie and books would later get adapted into an Netflix television series titled The Epic Tales of Captain Underpants.
+He voiced the muscle-sized baby Jimbo in The Boss Baby and directed his second feature film Captain Underpants: The First Epic Movie and voiced Tommy which is based on Dav Pilkey's comic books Captain Underpants, which the movie and books would later get adapted into a Netflix television series titled The Epic Tales of Captain Underpants.
 However, Soren was not involved with the show.
 He reprised his role as Jimbo in The Boss Baby's sequel, The Boss Baby: Family Business.

-Soren is set to direct a full-length feature film for Paramount Animation titled Under the Boardwalk.
+Soren directed a full-length feature film for Paramount Animation titled Under the Boardwalk.

+In February 2023, Radar Pictures acquired the rights to make a feature film based on Geronimo Stilton.
+The film is a co-production between Radar and Italian company Atlantyca Entertainment, which also produced the television series, with DreamWorks Animation veteran David Soren attached to write and direct and Anthony Tringali, Michael Napoliello and Maria Frisk set to produce under Radar Pictures.